How a Bud Box & Cattle Tub Compare?

 - Once the gate is shut, the only opening is the opening to the loading chute, alley, or squeeze chute.

 - The BudFlow® gives the animal the ability to take a path they naturally move twoards, making it easy to get them to go in the correct direction without hander influence.

 - Arrowquip's Engineers have designed the BudFlow® so that the point of balance can be utilized to move the cattle forward or backward in the BudFlow® as necessary.

-- The 53” sheeted panels are low enough to make the handler is visible to the cattle.
+- Low 33.5" sheeting on the first panel and the additional exit panel, allowing cattle to see more light.
 Therefore, the handler can use the point of balance to help the cattle move through the handling system if necessary.

 - When using the point of balance principle, the BudFlow® design keeps the handler is in a safe position where they can easily identify the cattle proximity point.

 While the Bud Box is not a bad design, years of research and innovation in cattle handling equipment has led to more efficient and safe options for cattle tubs.
 Much like the car, cattle handling equipment needs to be re-evaluated for efficiency and safety on an ongoing basis.
 Only when you do this you can we find better ways to handle cattle, make ranches more profitable, and keep both the handler and the animal as safe as possible.

 Can you put sorting alley on the budflow system?

 You can definitely add additional items to your system, Patrick, but we don't recommend placing a sorting alley immediately outside the tub.
 It won't lead to good flow.
 If you're looking for tips on how to design an effective handling system, I recommend you check this out - https://arrowquip.com/blog/cattle-equipment/design-tips-for-safer-cattle-handling-systems